LoRA-XS: Low-Rank Adaptation with Extremely Small Number of Parameters: Method

 \subsection{Formulation of LoRA-XS}

-The main idea behind the LoRA-XS is to modify the adaptation process by introducing a small square matrix $R \in \mathbb{R}^{r \times r}$ between frozen LoRA matrices that are set using truncated SVD of the pretrained weight matrix $W \in \mathbb{R}^{m \times n}$.
+The main idea behind the LoRA-XS is to modify the adaptation process by introducing a small square matrix $R \in \mathbb{R}^{r \times r}$ between frozen LoRA matrices that are set using truncated SVD of the pre-trained weight matrix $W \in \mathbb{R}^{m \times n}$.\footnote{From now on, to maintain consistency with common notation conventions and our LoRA-XS code, we will work in the transposed space, where vectors are represented as rows, and the multiplication of a vector $x$ by a matrix $A$ is expressed as $xA$.
+Consequently, $W$ will formally denote the transposed weight matrix. }